 ©Trustees of the British Museum.

-Our staff conducts field research across Central and South America to source ongoing projects that can expand our understanding of the history of the cultural continent and can contribute to worldwide cultural heritage and museum debates.
+Our staff conducts field research across Latin America and the Caribbean to identify projects that can expand our understanding of the history of the cultural continent and can contribute to worldwide cultural heritage and museum debates.
 We build creative connections between Latin America and the British Museum’s collections from that region.

 The Centre encourages self-representation by collaborating with its affiliates to create research dissemination pages for the website.
-Since museums are frequently criticised for reproducing dominant historical and cultural narratives, this platform also facilitates communication between our affiliate researchers across Central and South America to promote intercultural and multi-directional conversations about cultural heritage.
+Since museums are frequently criticised for reproducing dominant historical and cultural narratives, this platform also facilitates communication between our affiliate researchers across Latin America and the Caribbean to promote intercultural and multi-directional conversations about cultural heritage.

 While the institution develops and manages collections research and intellectual community relationships, the public is often only presented with the final product of these projects.
 As such, programming in the form of exhibitions and events can create a division between the institution and the public.
 In this process, the details of museum projects and large parts of the collection remain hidden.
 This digital platform will present the Centre’s ongoing activities and create a dialogue between the many global communities that are interested in cultural and archaeological heritage.

 Publications related to women’s and maternal health with Wixárika communities by the author of this exhibition

 Shame as a barrier to health seeking among indigenous Huichol migrant labourers: An interpretive approach of the “violence continuum” and “authoritative knowledge”

 Wixárika Practices of Medical Syncretism: An Ontological Proposal for Health in the Anthropocene